yuchen-zhang-essex/DeHate/README.md

 ---
 **This is the official repository for “DeHate: A Holistic Hateful Video Dataset for Explicit and Implicit Hate Detection” (MM'25).**

-**DeHATE** is a large-scale multimodal dataset for the detection of explicit and implicit hate in short-form videos.
+**DeHate** is a large-scale multimodal dataset for the detection of explicit and implicit hate in short-form videos.
 The dataset comprises over 6,689 annotated videos collected from TikTok and BitChute, spanning six social groups, with fine-grained segment-level labels.

 This repository contains:
 - The cleaned annotation data in `.xlsx` format.